sematext/docs/docs/logs/plan-recommendations.md

 title: Plan Recommendations
 description: Make the most cost-effective choice for your log data needs with Plan Recommendations feature.

 We understand that every organization has unique needs when it comes to log management.
 That's why we offer a range of plans with multiple retention periods and daily log volume options.
-Plan recommendations feature designed to help you make the most cost-effective choice for your log data needs.
+Plan recommendations feature is designed to help you make the most cost-effective choice for your log monitoring needs.

+> Reminder: Every Logs App has its own plan, retention, and daily log volume selection.
+Everything described here applies to each Logs App individually.

 ## Daily Volume and Cost Clarification